yukikongju/Machine-Learning-Ressources/README.md

 Pratice:
 2. Book: Python Machine Learning Cookbook by Chris Albon.
 In-depth preprocessing techniques and basics machine learning algorithms.
 It assumes that you understand the algorithms.
 Great to have an general understanding of the basics machine learning algorithms.
+3. Book: Hands On Machine Learning 2 by Aurelien Geron.

 ## Neural Network